ruslanfun/QE-Project/README.md

 # QE-Project

+This is a coding challenge for Quality Engineer candidates.
+It is intended to asses technical skills and solution design.
+Please [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this project and submit your personal repository for review.

 ## Getting Started

 Clone the repository, and from within the project folder run the following commands to start the application locally